Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: Introduction

-We have special interest in the case of singular $\bE$, for which only recently in \cite{EggKLMM18,HauMM19_ppt} have approaches been proposed extending model reduction techniques that preserve \textsf{pH} structure to this case.
-In order to obtain physically meaningful results it is essential to preserve both explicit and hidden constraints; see \cite{GugSW13,HeiRA11,MehS05,Sty06} for the case of general unstructured \textsf{DAE} systems.
+In the case of singular $\bE$, only recently in \cite{EggKLMM18,HauMM19_ppt} first model reduction techniques have been introduced that preserve the \textsf{pH} structure, while for unstructured DAEs such constraint preserving methods have been introduced in \cite{GugSW13,HeiSS08,MehS05,Sty06}.

-We discuss model reduction methods incorporating both regularization and interpolation, for linear \textsf{pHDAE} systems having the form (\ref{pHDAE}), taking advantage and respecting the structure.
-We present a systematic treatment of different model classes and describe how in these different formulations constraints are represented in the transfer function, and so how they can be preserved with interpolatory model reduction methods.
-The key step identifies, as in \cite{BeaMXZ18,MehM19_ppt}, all the redundancies as well as both explicit and implicit system constraints, partitioning the system equations into redundant, algebraic, and dynamic parts.
-Only the dynamic part is then reduced in a way that preserves structure.
+We discuss structure preserving model reduction methods incorporating both regularization and interpolation for linear \textsf{pHDAE} systems having the form (\ref{pHDAE}).
+For different model classes we describe how constraints are represented in the transfer function, and how the polynomial part can be preserved with interpolatory model reduction methods.
+The key step identifies, as in \cite{BeaMXZ18,MehM19_ppt }, all the redundancies as well as both explicit and implicit system constraints, partitioning the system equations into redundant, algebraic, and dynamic parts.
+Only the dynamic part is then reduced in a way that preserves the structure.